darkboybeyond/Magic-Activator/README.md

 ---

 ## 💎 Pricing & Registration
-To maintain infrastructure and active development for new exploits, v1.1.1 requires Serial Number (SN) registration.
+To maintain infrastructure and active development for new exploits, Magic Activator Pro requires Serial Number (SN) registration.
 Your support through registration is vital; it directly funds the research needed to find and develop exploits for currently unsupported versions like iOS 18.7.3+ and iOS 26.X+.

 * **Cost:** $5.00 USD per device.
 * **Access:** Permanent registration for the processed SN (unlimited re-activations on the same device).